-In feminist methodology, women and their concerns are the focus of investigation.
+In feminist methodology, women and their concerns are the focus of investigation (Grbich 2013; Hesse-Biber 2014a, b, 2017; Leavy & Harris 2018; Olesen 2018).
 One intention of feminist research is to undertake research that is beneficial for women, not only about women.
 The ultimate aim of feminist research is to 'capture women's lived experiences in a respectful manner that legitimates women's voices as sources of knowledge' (Campbell & Wasco 2000, p.
-783; Angrosino 2007).
-According to feminist methodology, the process of research is as important as its outcome.
+783; Angrosino 2007; Gray 2018).
+According to feminist methodology, the process of research is as important as its outcome (Grbich 2013; Hesse-Biber 2014a, b; Leavy & Harris 2018).

-To undertake feminist research is to witness resistance.
-Feminist research opposes methods that are the products of standard procedures like those of positivist, or quantitative, science (Allen & Walker 1992; Angrosino 2007).
-As such, feminist research calls for qualitative enquiry that is less structured and more flexible than that of positivist science.
+For feminist research methodology, 'all research is political'.
+This suggests that 'research takes a position on social change, either explicitly ... or not' (Rossman & Rallis 2017, p.
+49; Leavy & Harris 2018).
+Thus, to undertake feminist research is to witness resistance (Olesen 2018).
+Feminist research tends to oppose methods that are the products of standard procedures like those of positivist, or quantitative, science (Allen & Walker 1992; Angrosino 2007).
+As such, feminist research calls for qualitative enquiry that is less structured and more flexible than that of positivist science (DeVault 2018).
+It calls for research methodologies that respect lived experience and reflexivity (Mitchell et al. 2017).
 Primarily, but not exclusively, feminist methods are qualitative (see Harding 1987; Stanley 1990; Allen & Barber 1992; Renzetti 1997; Reiger & Liamputtong 2010).
 Feminist research asserts that because of the standardised nature of positivist science, much of what happens to individuals and groups involved in the research, including both researcher and researched, remains 'unsaid and unanalysed' (Allen & Walker 1992, p.
 201).

-The concern of feminism and feminist research is to construct knowledge that 'writes women into his-story and exploring, challenging, resisting and changing sexual and social inequalities' (O'Neill 1996, p.
-131).
-A consciously feminist methodology must provide a way in which the researchers can include their own experiences, as women and researchers, in the conduct of their research and in a sharing of their subjectivities with their research participants (Moran-Ellis 1996, p.
-177).
-Within the research domain, there is now recognition of the need to pay more attention to the experience of carrying out research and the impact of that experience on data collection, analysis, and presentation (Angrosino 2007; Liamputtong 2007a).
-Within a feminist sociology, Stanley and Wise (1993) argue strongly for incorporating personal and research experience in the data collection and the analysis of those data.
+The concern of feminism and feminist research is to construct knowledge that 'writes women into his-story and explor[es], challeng[es], resist[s] and chang[es] sexual and social inequalities' (O'Neill 1996, p.
+131; see also Olesen 2018).
+A consciously feminist methodology must provide a way in which the researchers can include their own experiences, as women and researchers, in the conduct of their research and in a sharing of their subjectivities with their research participants (Moran-Ellis 1996; Grbich 2013; Furlin 2015).
+Within the research domain, there is now recognition of the need to pay more attention to the experience of carrying out research and the impact of that experience on data collection, analysis, and presentation (Angrosino 2007; Liamputtong 2007a; Hesse-Biber, 2014a, b; Leavy & Harris 2018).
+Within a feminist sociology, Stanley and Wise (1993) argue strongly for incorporating personal and research experience in data collection and the analysis of those data.
 This is also crucial in the formation of theories.

-Feminist research advocates reflexivity (Few 2007; Hesse-Biber & Piatelli 2012).
+Feminist research advocates reflexivity (Few 2007; Hesse-Biber & Piatelli 2012; Hesse-Biber 2014a, b; Mitchell et al. 2017).
 It is argued that reflexivity provides insight and crucial scrutiny of the research process (Fonow & Cook 1991).
 Feminist researchers tend to admit unashamedly that the process of carrying out their research transforms them in some ways.
 In feminist scholarship, the researcher's emotional closeness to the research is made public.
 Feminist research not only involves thinking but is also about feeling.
-Feminist methodologists advocate that the researcher's articulation of self must be made public so that the research has veracity and integrity (see also Campbell 2002; Spalek 2005).
+Feminist methodologists advocate that the researcher's articulation of self must be made public so that the research has veracity and integrity (see also Campbell 2002; Spalek 2005; Mitchell et al. 2017).